Canadian Historical Dinner Service: Background

 Mary E. Dignam wrote to Alice Egan that the blanks would cost $6.60 a dozen to the artist.
 "Your best work is expected - not less than $60.00 will be asked per dozen in disposing of the set, proceeds to go to the artist, less 10%.
 Details of border of gold edge and W.A.A. stamp will be sent you, when you are ready for them.
-The pieces are be finished by May 18th [1897]."
+The pieces are to be finished by May 18th [1897]."

 The dinner service was not assembled as whole, inspected and approved until 7 July 1897.

 Plates

 All of the plates are painted on circular bone china blanks from Doulton & Co. of Burslem, Staffordshire, England, with twenty-four plates of each type.

 All but the desert plates have scalloped rims, and all but the game plates and dessert plates are bordered with a gilt scroll and trellis design.

 The soup plates each have a shallow bowl decorated with a historic Canadian landscape.

 The heraldic shield of the landscape's province is included on the border.

 Clara Elizabeth Galbreaith of Hamilton, Ontario, painted twelve of the soup plates, and Phoebe Amelia Watson of Doon, Ontario, painted the other twelve.